-When choosing tyres for your car, there are a number of options available to you.
-In Britain, where the temperature can often delve below 7°C between October and March, you may be considering winter or snow tyres.
+These include better grip, greater fuel economy and of course enhanced safety.
+In the UK, where the temperature can often delve below 7°C between October and March, you may have been considering winter or snow tyres.

 It's also the reason why winter tyres have more natural rubber, which prevents them from hardening.
 Essentially, a more flexible tyre that hasn't hardened can better grip onto the road, as more rubber is in contact with the road surface.

 What About Snow Tyres?

 The reason why you should only use snow tyres in these circumstances is that the studs damage the road surface of the tarmac in warmer conditions.
 In fact, some regions have laws governing the use of snow tyres, limiting their use to certain months of the year.

 Fitting Winter Tyres

 Ideally winter tyres should be fitted when the average temperature is regularly below 7°C. This is most common between the months of October and March in the UK.

 Interestingly, in Germany, winter tyres are a legal requirement usually between October and April.
 The UK does not have any law stating you must use winter tyres, but if you live on higher ground where enhanced grip is needed come winter, then specialist winter tyres can make life a whole lot easier.